smlsvnssn/ouml/README.md

 Returns a string without html tags.

-#### ö.when( bool, t, f = false ) → value | empty string;
+#### ö.when( bool, whenTrue, whenFalse = false ) → value | empty string;

 A slightly more readable wrapper around a ternary expression.
-Returns `t` if `bool` is true, otherwise returns the empty string.
-Optionally returns `f` if specified.
+Returns `whenTrue` if `bool` is true, otherwise returns the empty string.
+Optionally returns `whenFalse` if specified.
 Useful primarily in template strings.

 ### Colours